Why it is important

 Increasing numbers of us are experiencing poverty, and Leeds is no different, too many of us struggle to put food on the table.
 Local charities, community groups together with the council are already making a real difference every day to help those most in need.

-Ultimately we need to tackle the causes of food insecurity and not just its impacts.
+Despite this, the utilisation of food banks has reached unprecedented levels after a year-on-year rise that is both unacceptable and unsustainable.
+Furthermore, there has been a recent emergence of Food Pantries, which aspire to offer a more sustainable form of support, resulting in growing reliance on these services.
+While all such models and programmes distributing food aid and emergency food parcels have a place in terms of crisis and essential support, we shouldn't have to depend on these services to get by.
+Ultimately, we need to tackle the causes of food insecurity and not just its impacts.
 This means helping to ensure that more of us can and know how to physically access, afford, and prepare healthy nutritious food—without compromising our ability to meet other basic needs.

 By working together with partners across the city to reduce food insecurity and grow an inclusive food economy, the Leeds Food Strategy aims to improve the quality of life and financial resilience of Leeds households.
 We’re proud that Leeds has some of the best food in the country and with our plans, many more of us will be able to enjoy more of it.
+It is essential to continue developing and reinforcing this collective approach in every sector, and with the citizens of Leeds, to align actions with the objectives of the Leeds Food Strategy.

 Our plan

 Even before the COVID-19 pandemic, pay hadn’t been keeping up with the rising cost of living and many people had little job security.
-Currently around 20% of Leeds employees earn below the real living wage.
+Currently around 14.3% of Leeds employees earn below the real living wage.

 All of these factors combine to mean that fewer people can afford good food, which is the biggest expenditure for households after housing, fuel, and energy.
-Official statistics show that low-income households spent much more of their earnings (18%) on food than the average household (13%) in 2021, and this trend is expected to have worsened since.
+Official statistics show that low-income households spent much more of their earnings (14%) on food than the average household (11%) in 2022, and this trend is expected to have worsened since.

 To tackle the root causes of food insecurity, we need to reduce poverty and economic inequalities.
 We need to encourage more organisations to pay the real living wage and help businesses (including in our food sector) to create good new jobs that mean more people can live happier and healthier lives.